Event Data Recorders

 - Number of crash events

-- Time between first two crash events, if applicable
+- Time between multiple crash events

 - Whether or not EDR completed recording